elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `Slap a rider on the global's global body.`
 `Move the rider (compiler rules).`
-`If the rider's token is not any literal, abort with "I need a literal here, but I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any literal, abort with "_I need a literal here, but I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Compile a literal given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the rider's token is not blank, abort with "Is a period missing around here?" and the rider; exit.` `If the global's type name is blank, put the literal's type's name into the global's type name.` `Put the literal into the global's literal.`
+`If the rider's token is not blank, abort with "_Is a period missing around here?_" and the rider; exit.` `If the global's type name is blank, put the literal's type's name into the global's type name.` `Put the literal into the global's literal.`
 `Index the literal.`

-122. We use the word "compile" here (instead of just "scan" or "resolve") since we're actually getting to the place where we are formatting some of the information in the source code exactly as it will appear in the executable file.
+122. We use the word "_compile_" here (instead of just "_scan_" or "_resolve") since we're actually getting to the place where we are formatting some of the information in the source code exactly as it will appear in the executable file.
 Specifically, literals used to initialize global variables:

 `To compile a literal given a rider:`